kevinmatthes/orvaenting/README.md

    $$

    This equation can be resolved by $\textit \th$ by scaling its both sides with
-   $2$ which gives the first equation of the theorem.
+   $2$ such that we achieve the first equation of the theorem.